 Drawbacks of RSUs

-- Grant Date – the selection of grant date could be anytime after the employment of an individual followed by an issuance of RSUs or options.
+- Grant Date – the selection of grant dates could be anytime after the employment of an individual, followed by an issuance of RSUs or options.
 There is no difference between these two on the grant date.

 - Type of payment upon settlement – the payment upon the settlement is given in cash or shares under RSUs.
-Meanwhile, ISOs provide shares the employees as a payment at the settlement.
+Meanwhile, ISOs provide shares to the employees as payment at the settlement.

 A restricted stock unit (RSU) is one of the packages of equity compensation offered by a company to its employees in terms of company shares.
 However, the shares of the company are given to the employees on the future date as per the vesting plan of the company.
 The employee receives the stock compensation after they complete the vesting requirement, such as required performance milestones and serving the company for a particular length of time.